 Total Matching Segments Threshold

 The threshold I adjust the most frequently is the total matching segments.
-This threshold examines all the segments that you match with and how much cm do you have to share in order to call this a match.
+This threshold examines all the segments you match with and how much cm you have to share to call this a match.

 Comparing Two DNA Kits on GEDmatch Genesis Helps You Classify Your Match Results

-If you have any questions about how to use this tool, put them in the comments for this post.
+If you have any questions about using this tool, put them in the comments for this post.